Native American Support

 Multicultural Affairs and Omaha Public Schools partner together to host speakers and programs at UNO.
 We invite Native American artists, actors, musicians, and motivational speakers to connect with students on our campus.

-All Native American events on campus are free of charge.
+All Native American events on campus are complimentary.

 We host the Circle of Grandmothers once a month where grandmothers from the Native American community can come together at UNO.
 Visitors and various experts help to explain challenges that are faced by our grandchildren in today’s world.